defactor-com/documentation/docs/engage/front-end-ui/admin-section/ecosystem-settings.md

 sidebar_position: 3
 ---

-The **Ecosystem Settings** section provides administrators with tools to manage and allocate tokens across ecosystem wallets.
-This ensures proper tracking of distributed funds, transparency for stakeholders, and accountability in token usage.
+The **Ecosystem Settings** section provides administrators with comprehensive tools to manage and allocate tokens across ecosystem wallets.
+This ensures transparent tracking, accountability in token usage, and strategic allocation of project resources across the blockchain ecosystem.

 ---

-## Overview of the Ecosystem Settings

-The **Ecosystem Settings** section empowers administrators with comprehensive token management capabilities, ensuring transparent tracking and strategic allocation of project resources across the blockchain ecosystem.

-### Administrative Capabilities
+## Administrative Capabilities

 From this interface, administrators can: